NadunMN/Basic-Calculator/README.md

 # Basic Calculator
-Basic calculator for do some mathematical operations
+Basic calculator for doing some mathematical operations